Enforcing Reciprocity in Operator Learning for Seismic Wave Propagation: Experiments

 \subsection{Learning behavior}

 Here, we study how the two models learn the physics when trained on a reasonable amount of data.
 We use a normalized $\ell_2$-norm as the loss function.
-A total of $10000$ simulations are used for training and $1000$ simulations are used for validation.
+A total of $10000$ simulations ($10000$ different velocity models) are used for training and $1000$ simulations are used for validation.
 We define the reciprocal error as